 Current print material is available to browse in the reading room.
 We also hold an extensive collection of earlier material, including past editions of major textbooks and complete back runs of core journals.
+We are one of only 2 libraries in the world to hold the complete collection of Nursing Notes from 1887.
 View the list of print journals in our collections.

 Our collections also hold historical works on women’s health.
 The collection amounts to over 2000 books dating from the 15th century, including two incunables, 18 STC and 38 Wing items.
 We hold major works such as the obstetric atlases of Smellie and Hunter in multiple editions.
 Other materials of interest are runs of clinical reports from maternity hospitals in Britain and Ireland and overseas.
 As well as antique obstetric and gynaecological books, the library holds editions of Vesalius’ anatomy and literature on Servetus and his discovery of the circulation of the blood.
 The historical collection is complemented by a range of secondary literature on the history of the specialty.